MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - creates one `0xa6` threshold-one output for the full pledge amount;
 - derives that spendable output for the node's payee address;
 - preserves the signer and payee keys in `extra`;
-- references the last consensus transaction and, when reference-seeded ghost derivation is active, a recent finalized transaction as its ghost-seed anchor;
+- references the last consensus transaction and, when reference-seeded ghost derivation applies, a finalized transaction as its ghost-seed anchor;
 - appears alone in its snapshot.

-Reference-seeded derivation is enabled on non-mainnet networks and on mainnet for snapshots at or after 2026-09-01 00:00:00 UTC.
-It mixes the anchor transaction hash with the payee and signer data, so an outsider cannot pre-compute and reserve the output key long before the removal window; every validator rebuilds the same transaction from the anchor recorded in `references`.
-Earlier mainnet snapshots retain the legacy one-reference derivation for ledger compatibility.
+Reference-seeded derivation applies on non-mainnet networks and on mainnet for snapshot timestamps at or after 2026-09-01 00:00:00 UTC.
+The builder selects an anchor from the proposer's final round and mixes its transaction hash with the payee and signer data.
+Validation requires the recorded anchor to be nonzero and finalized, then reconstructs the transaction from it; it does not enforce the builder's anchor-recency policy.
+The reference is public and does not provide a guarantee against output-key reservations.
+Mainnet snapshots with timestamps before that boundary use a single consensus reference and derive the output without an anchor.

 The resulting state is `REMOVED`.
 The payee controls the returned output with its keys.
 A node-remove output is also an eligible input type for a later ordinary transfer or node pledge.